httpster/Ace-Freely/README.md

 #### Code Sample

-Wrap the fields output in a `<pre>` element to output a code sample.
+Wrap the field's value in a `<pre>` element to output a code sample.

 `<pre>{{ entry.aceFreelyFieldHandle }}</pre>`